 \section{Introduction}

-Integration technologies are driving the industrial automation \cite{Kazmierkowski2007Integration}.
-The continuously integrations of sensors, controllers, robots, tools, etc., bring the concepts of self-aware equipment, intelligent factory, cyber-physical system, etc. \cite{Wan2018An,Chekired2018Industrial}.
-Recent researches \cite{Colombo2006An,Vaccaro2010An,Dean2017Integration} introduce the development of integration technologies.
-In industrial automation, PLC system, motion control system, and visual system become increasingly important and inseparable which cloud be seen in various domains \cite{Chang2006Motion,Feng2005Practical}. %In addition, the advances of edge computing, fog computing, and edge artificial intelligence \cite{Hu2017Fog,Hou2018Green,PaceAn} put forward new challenges on edge equipment of these systems.
+Integration technologies are driving industrial automation \cite{Kazmierkowski2007Integration}.
+The continuous integration of sensors, controllers, robots, tools, etc. has brought the concepts of self-aware equipment, intelligent factory, and cyber-physical system, among others. \cite{Wan2018An,Chekired2018Industrial}.
+Recent bodies of research \cite{Colombo2006An,Vaccaro2010An,Dean2017Integration} introduced the development of integration technologies.
+In industrial automation, the programmable logic controller (PLC) system, motion control system, and visual system have become increasingly important and inseparable, as can be seen in various domains \cite{Chang2006Motion,Feng2005Practical}. %In addition, the advances of edge computing, fog computing, and edge artificial intelligence \cite{Hu2017Fog,Hou2018Green,PaceAn} put forward new challenges on edge equipment of these systems.

 \subsection{Motivations}

-Recently, advances in image processing and pattern recognition contribute to the thriving of visual system which has been applied in various fields.
-By extracting features from the image, the visual system could obtain parameters to replace human visual system to address lots of tasks; specially, the ever-growing requirements in industrial scenarios; e.g., works that should be finished in dangerous environment, tasks that human vision is difficult to satisfy, or applications in some large scale industrial production that numerous visual systems are needed.
+Recent advances in image processing and pattern recognition contributed to the thriving of the visual system, which is being applied in various fields.
+The visual system could obtain parameters to replace the human visual system and address many tasks by extracting features from the image, especially the ever-growing requirements in industrial scenarios (e.g., works that should be finished in a dangerous environment, tasks that the human vision finds difficult to satisfy, and applications in some large-scale industrial productions, in which numerous visual systems are needed).

-After the visual processing, the motion control system as the power of automation is normally needed to drive some actuators to finish some severe tasks, which remarkably benefits the replacement of labor force.
+After visual processing, the motion control system, as the power of automation, is normally needed to drive some actuators to finish severe tasks, which remarkably benefits labor force replacement.

-Furthermore, PLCs have become a base of automation owning to its high reliability and easy programming \cite{Hossain2014Advanced}.
-Lots of researches are focusing on it to extremely extend its applied fields; for instance, \cite{Jiang2013System} guarantee the reliability by verifying the program of PLCs, \cite{Dominic2016PLC} improve the performance of PLCs using advanced algorithms, \cite{wu2018customized} alleviates the development complexity of PLCs with a special software structure, \cite{Sch2013Development} poses methods to update PLC programs dynamically.
+Furthermore, PLCs have become a base of automation because of their high reliability and easy programming \cite{Hossain2014Advanced}.
+Many studies are focusing on PLCs to extremely extend their applied fields.
+For instance, \cite{Jiang2013System} guaranteed reliability by verifying the program of PLCs; \cite{Dominic2016PLC} improved their performance using advanced algorithms; \cite{wu2018customized} alleviated their development complexity with a special software structure; and \cite{Sch2013Development} presented methods to dynamically update PLC programs.

-In addition, the visual system, motion control system, and PLC system are becoming increasingly inseparable. \cite{Chen2014A} is a typical case that describes how the three parts collaborate.
-The visual system analyzes the context and get error put into the motion control system.
-Simultaneously, the PLC is analyzing the information, such as the position limitation of every axis, to make some logical judgments accordingly.
+As mentioned before, the visual, motion control, and PLC systems are becoming increasingly inseparable. \cite{Chen2014A} described a typical case about how these three collaborate.
+The visual system analyzes the context and obtains error put into the motion control system.
+Simultaneously, the PLC analyzes information, such as the position limitation of every axis, to make some logical judgments accordingly.
 Regarding the normal development of these applications, the problems are met as follows:

 \begin{enumerate}

-\item The visual system, motion control system, and PLC system are developed individually and using the communication protocol combines them.
-However, this method should be always redesigned the programs in these systems because of the difference of visual algorithms, motion control algorithms, and their organized logic programs.
-There are also lots of communication protocols (e.g., EtherCat, Modbus, CAN, etc.) using among these systems.
+\item The visual, motion control, and PLC systems are individually developed and combined using the communication protocol.
+However, this method should always be redesigned with the programs in these systems because of the difference of the visual and motion control algorithms and their organized logic programs.
+Moreover, many communication protocols (e.g., EtherCat, Modbus, CAN) are using these systems.

-\item The visual, logic, and motion control programs are always mixed together developed within numerous visual systems, PLCs, and motion controllers.
-This increases the unnecessary complexity.
+\item The visual, logic, and motion control programs are always mixed together and developed within numerous visual systems, PLCs, and motion controllers, which increases the unnecessary complexity.

-\item The requirements of customers are ever growing.
-Combined the before-mentioned two points, the development of the corresponding applications has become a cumbersome task for developers.
+\item The requirements from customers are also increasing.
+Combined with the abovementioned two points, the development of corresponding applications has become a cumbersome task for developers.

 \end{enumerate}

-Hence, how to pose a flexible structure for the integration of visual system, motion control system, and PLC system which will ease the complexity attracts our interest.
+Hence, how to pose a flexible structure for the integration of the visual, motion control, and PLC systems, which will ease the complexity, has attracted our interest.

 \subsection{Our Contributions}

-Our contributions are introduced as follows:
+The contributions of our study are as follows:

 \begin{enumerate}

-\item We propose a $VCA$ protocol for generic data interaction between $ePLC$ and $VS$.
-This benefits the reusing of algorithms and the uniform using of communication protocols.
+\item We propose herein a $VCA$ protocol for generic data interaction between $ePLC$ and $VS$, which benefits the reuse of algorithms and the uniform use of communication protocols.

-\item A multi-level flexible architecture is posed for individual programming which includes flexible layer, control layer, and algorithm layer.
-Correspondingly, customized hardware, memory allocation, and Petri-Net based multithreading structure are described to support the proposed flexible architecture.
+\item A multi-level flexible architecture is posed for individual programming, which includes the flexible, control, and algorithm layers.
+Correspondingly, the customized hardware, memory allocation, and Petri-Net-based multithreading structure are described to support the proposed flexible architecture.